firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 If you are using the firebolt UI or a supported SDK, async handling in the client may already be implemented in an idiomatic way.
 Your SDK or client should be using firebolt protocal version 2.3 or newer to submit an async query.
 Query status can be checked using any client at protocal version 2.1 or newer.

-## List of clients with async handling built in

-- Firebolt UI
-- JDBC driver
-- Python driver

 # How to check the status of an async query
 The status of an async query can be checked via the built in stored procedure `fb_GetAsyncStatus`.
 This will return all the information needed to evaluate if the query was successful or not: